gesslar/BeDoc/docs/index.md

+---
+layout: bedoc
+title: BeDoc
+nav_exclude: true
+---

-# Welcome to the BeDoc Documentation Hub
+# Welcome to BeDoc

 BeDoc is a comprehensive and adaptable documentation engine that integrates effortlessly with any programming language or file format.
 Built on a robust modular design, BeDoc enables developers to efficiently parse and generate documentation through custom parsers and printers.
 Whether you are using the command line, a VS Code extension, or a GitHub Action, BeDoc provides an intuitive and powerful solution.